gungorhafize/software-defined-net-firewall/README.md

-SDN Firewall Project
+Software Defined Network Firewall Project

-Major Tools & Technologies Used:- SDN Controller, Mininet, Virtual Box, Python etc.
+Major Tools & Technologies Used:- SDN Controller, Mininet, Pox Controller, Virtual Box, Python etc.

 Project makes use of (https://www.opendaylight.org/) Opendaylight controller & the main goal of this project is to block IP address.